John Jacob

 An ongoing art and music project where I can be totally unedited.
 It's conceptual, emotional, and cheaper than therapy.

 A podcast I co-hosted about software development and design.
-We tried to stay language-agnostic but ended up talking a lot about Rails, React, startups, and building things that last.
+We tried to stay language-agnostic but ended up talking a lot about Rails, React, startups, and building the future.

 Interviews